Coleus99/tic-tac-toe/README.md

 ## Features
 * Players can input own names
+* 'AI' player Option where moves are played automatically
 * take turns to mark the board
 * at the end of the game return the result